A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 revenue sharing with location partners.

-Revenue should not be confused with profit.
+Do not confuse revenue with profit.
 The customer fee still has to cover operating costs, so the operator keeps only part of it.

 Scenario